Work Here?

 2010

-LeanTaaS focuses on enhancing hospital operations and patient access through the use of artificial intelligence and machine learning.
-The company provides software solutions that help hospitals and health systems optimize their existing resources, such as operating rooms and inpatient beds, allowing them to manage more cases and improve patient care without needing additional staff or capital.
-LeanTaaS operates on a software-as-a-service model, where healthcare providers subscribe to their platform and pay a recurring fee.
+LeanTaaS focuses on improving hospital operations and patient access through the use of artificial intelligence and machine learning.
+The company provides software solutions that help hospitals and health systems optimize their existing resources, such as operating rooms and inpatient beds, allowing them to manage more cases and enhance patient care without needing additional staff or capital.
+LeanTaaS operates on a software-as-a-service (SaaS) model, where healthcare providers subscribe to their platform for a recurring fee.
 The software analyzes electronic health record data to deliver predictive and prescriptive analytics, aiding in better scheduling and resource allocation.
 Unlike many competitors, LeanTaaS emphasizes the use of AI to generate actionable insights that lead to more efficient hospital operations.
 The company's goal is to reduce wait times, increase patient access, and unlock capacity within healthcare systems.

 Help us improve and share your feedback!
 Did you find this helpful?